AjayRajasekharan/chatbot-session-template/README.md

 ## Run in GitHub Codespaces
 1) Open this repo → Code → Codespaces → **Create codespace on main**.
+2) Automatically runs pip install -r requirements.txt in ther terminal, wait 5 to 10 minutes for set up
-2) In the terminal:
+3) In the terminal:

-pip install -r requirements.txt streamlit run app.py
+- pip install -r requirements.txt
+- streamlit run app.py

-3) When Streamlit starts, Codespaces will expose **port 8501**.
+3) When Streamlit starts, Codespaces will use **port 8501**.
-- In the **Ports** panel, click the URL to open the app.
+- In the **Ports** panel, or the terminal click the local port URL to open the app.
 - If prompted, set port visibility to **Public** (so others can view your demo).

 ## Notes